 Funeral homes, or mortuaries, are full-service organizations with the staff, facilities, and equipment necessary to help the family commemorate the life of the deceased.
 “Alternative” funeral service providers offer the services of funeral directors but they may specialize or sell packaged plans.
 For example, an alternative provider may specialize in cremation or graveside services and may not have a funeral home.

-Choices that must be made when arranging a funeral include:
+Choices that must be made when making funeral arrangements include:

 - Will the deceased be buried or entombed?